The Most Popular Drink in Every State

 Wisconsin — Sprecher Root Beer

 Milwaukee’s original craft brewery makes some of the best root beer, cream soda, and cherry cola.
+The sips achieve their signature flavor thanks to the brew-kettle-made extracts and fresh Wisconsin honey.

 Wyoming — Jackson Hole Soda